 I have been to US on visitor visa before for tourism and to see my sister's family who are US citizens.
 She wants to file immigrant petition for me, that I understand a long road to go.
 I really like US and was thinking to invest in a business that my sister runs.
 (Child Care...
 Read more »

 You cannot hold 2 types of status (B2 and E-2 or green card).
 Assuming your sister's family petition is approved, since you will be "changing" status from B2 to E2, you must maintain the E-2 status until a visa number is available (right now it's about 12 years).
-Unlike asylum, you can travel on a...Read more »
+Unlike asylum,...Read more »

 You would list individual income.
 If you earn zero, put zero.
 Your husband should list his income.
 The tax returns along with W2s, 1099s and all schedules should be submitted.
 USCIS only looks at the AGI.